Koushien/keyboard-shortcut-api/README.md

 not, is the verbatim reuse in the API acceptable?
 - If at all, how would you like tests to work?
 - If we can manage, we intend to implement a new shortcut here that focuses tab content, escaping from browser chrome.
 Do we have approval for this?
+A tentative implementation has been added, but hasn't been determined to be robust.

 [bug-1215061]: https://bugzilla.mozilla.org/show_bug.cgi?id=1215061
 [bug-1215061-c44]: https://bugzilla.mozilla.org/show_bug.cgi?id=1215061#c44